 Colour and appearance

 Travertine has a lot of variations in colours.
 The formation process causes the presence of veins or different shades on its surface.
 Featuring warm yellow and cool silver tones, this natural stone is slightly darker than Limestone.
-The latter is more uniform in appearance that gives a visual continuity when installed in driveways or patios.
+The latter is more uniform in appearance and gives visual continuity when installed in driveways or patios.
 Usually available in white, grey, black, or beige, Limestone is brighter and lighter in colour.
+Also, when it comes to Limestone vs Travertine around pool, the latter is always preferred because of the organic light colours it offers.

 The stone's suitability would depend on the look you want to achieve in the project.
 We highly recommend Travertine for contemporary yet subtle colour patterns.
 To achieve a clean and brighter look without many variations, choose Limestone.